Khaos64/build-patches/README.md

 =============

-Differnt patches to apply during mingw builds for ffmpeg
+Different patches to apply during mingw builds for ffmpeg